 Very young children will focus on sounds they’re interested in.
 They can understand single words, or two words together, such as ‘big car or ‘more juice’.
-They enjoy action songs they can join in with.
+They enjoy songs with actions that they can imitate or try.

 At this age children can only focus on one thing at a time.
 They need an adult’s help to shift their attention to something else.
 They can listen to short stories, and still enjoy action songs.
 You can play listening games with them to help develop their skills.